 Here’s the rule of thumb: you need one square foot of net free vent area for every 750 cfm of fan capacity.
 The vent area can be made up of a combination of soffit vents, ridge vents, and gable vents.
 If the vent has insect screening, remember to make the opening 50% larger than the rule of thumb dictates.
 It’s better to have too much vent area than not enough.

 How do you size your whole house fan?
 The traditional recommendation is to choose a fan that can move between 15 and 20 air changes per hour (ach).
 If you’re aiming for 15 ach, that means you need to divide your home’s volume by 4 to obtain the cfm rating of your fan.
 If your ceiling height is between 8 and 9 feet, just multiply the floor area of your house by 3 to obtain the cfm rating of your fan.
-At Bellows Plumbing, Heating & Air we can help you find the best whole house fan in Santa Cruz and San Rafael, CA for your home.
+At Bellows Plumbing, Heating & Air we can help you find the best whole house fan in Soquel and Santa Cruz, CA for your home.

 Where does a whole house fan make sense?